 I was able to see so many sweet friends on this trip.
 From the girl who has been one of my bests since the 3rd grade, to some of my closest friends and mentors from college.
 Even if it was only for 30 minutes, I fully believe the conversations that were had were edifying to one another and, more importantly, brought tons of glory to God.
 I purposefully got together with some of my girls who were preparing to graduate, and I loved getting to hear about where they believed the Lord was leading them next.
-My friends are doing all kinds of things, from taking up their calling to raise a family, to traveling the world, to leading ministries, to praying for physical and spiritual healing... and all of them were just straight up surrendering their dreams and plans at His feet - mind blowing!
-Our God is good, and big, and so powerful, y'all, and He is sending His people out to do some amazing things in His name! *PRAISE*
+My friends are doing all kinds of things, from raising their families, to traveling the world, to leading ministries, to praying for physical and spiritual healing... and all of them were just straight up surrendering their dreams and plans at His feet - mind blowing!

 Then there was family, in every sense.
 I saw both of my grandmothers, my closest aunt and uncle, as well as my cousin and her husband, which was all very treasured time to me.
 In the Bay Area, I stayed (as I always do) with an incredible family that has treated me like their daughter/sister for the last 7 years, which yes, has been since I came to Christ in high school.
-I am beyond blessed by them everyday, for their ceaseless love, their prayers on my behalf, and their godly example and support.
 Of course, I also saw my family: my dad and brother in the Bay and my momma in Santa Cruz.
-I had a lot of people praying for me regarding that time spent with them.
 I was anxious because, a few weeks prior, God had clearly revealed to me that my season in Nashville is going to be a long one and I needed to gracefully and honestly tell them, not shying away from telling them I was continuing to try to follow God's leading.
-All to say, they were ecstatic for me, which was not the reaction I had been anticipating, yet I so welcomed!
+All to say, they were ecstatic for me!
 They could see my personal convictions, they commented on how happy/well I looked, and, in a sense, gave me their blessings, which means a lot to me!
 I just love all of my family, both biological and spiritual.
-Thanks for each of them, Jesus!

 So to sum it all up, this trip was so, so good for my heart.
-I saw so many people that I had missed, I shared what the Lord had been and is up to in my life since moving, and I learned a really important lesson: the door to my season living and learning in California is, at least for a while, very much closed.
+I saw so many people that I had missed, I shared what was going on my life since moving, and I learned a really important lesson: the door to my season living and learning in California is, at least for a while, very much closed.
 It will always be a home base for me, having been born and raised there, but right now home is where He has me: in Nashville.
 And I will continue to walk in this season confident that California and its beautiful, wonderful people will always be there for me to go back to, but right now it is time to live even more fully in this place.
-To that I can only say, "Let's do this, Lord."
+To that I can only say, "Let's do this."